 Make sure your nonprofit donation form is mobile-responsive.

-Considering donors often immediately close a form on a mobile device if it’s not mobile friendly, the importance of designing for mobile has only grown.
+Considering donors often immediately close a form on a mobile device if it’s not mobile friendly, designing donation forms for mobile is incredibly impactful.

 Make sure all of your forms are mobile responsive to provide all of your donors with the best possible experience.